brandonpittman/site/src/routes/books/hero-of-two-worlds-the-marquis-de-lafayette-in-the-age-of-revolution/index.md

 ---
-title: "Hero of Two Worlds: The Marquis de Lafayette in the Age of Revolution"
+title: Hero of Two Worlds
+subtitle: The Marquis de Lafayette in the Age of Revolution
 author: Mike Duncan
 status: read
 ---